 About two weeks into this it dawned on me that what I really needed was not a date, I needed FRIENDS!!

-Spending time (actual face-to-face time) with friends still seems to be highly undervalued in our society.
-How many articles do we need on all the benefits that come from hanging out with friends before it sinks in?
-Such as:
+Spending time (actual face-to-face time) with friends still seems highly undervalued in our society.
+How many articles do we need on the benefits that come from hanging out with friends before it sinks in?

-- Enables accountability – this can lead to more self-control and help to change an unhealthy habit
+- Enables accountability – can lead to more self-control and help to change an unhealthy habit

 - Boosts happiness and reduces stress